Retro style: Interior design

 Interior design magazines often show retro style as an interior decoration of mixed styles and objects from the past, second hand and new.
-For example, 1970s patterned wallpapers, combined with second-hand furniture also from the 1970s, the 1960s, or 1950s.
+For example, 1970s patterned wallpapers, combined with second-hand furniture also from the 1970s, the 1960s, or the 1950s.
 The value of old artifacts has increased, because the objects used to be considered old-fashioned and every day.
 In this case 'retro' indicates a value, which is also partly why today's retailers produce new objects in an old style.

 Graphic design, typography, and packaging

 Long before the use of the word retro, graphic design made reference to earlier graphic characteristics.
 William Morris can be seen as an example: for book design and other purposes he adopted Medieval production and stylistic models in 1891.
 Furthermore, in the beginning of the twentieth century, Gothic, Baroque and Rococo motifs were used for new products.

 In typography, classicism has always been an influence and throughout the 20th century, and in early woodcut printing as well.
 The introduction of the technique of photocomposition in the 1960s allowed typographers greater flexibility in the selection and arrangement of type styles and sizes.
 For example, psychedelic typefaces were developed, gaining inspiration from Art Nouveau and other cultures.
 Historicist styles are also used in the promotion and packaging of food and household products, referring to childhood memories and domestic nostalgic ideals.

 In logo designing, retro logos have been highlighted.
 Brands have incorporated retro logo designs to highlight their brand's voice and message: clean, classic, and reminiscent of the recent past.